JacobPercy/JacobPercy/README.md

 ## Jacob Percy

-> I'm an ambitious high school sophomore passionate about machine learning and computer vision.
+> I'm an ambitious high school junior passionate about machine learning and computer vision.
 I enjoy building models that solve meaningful problems using ML and statistics.

 **[Thomas Jefferson High School for Science and Technology](https://tjhsst.fcps.edu/)**
 _Class of 2027_